siberianfox/g2wiki/VMware-Fusion-Issues.md

 Additional optional steps

 - Run Disk Cleanup once things are set up.
 Use the `Clean up system files` to find the old Windows 7 directories, and the Windows 10 temporary installation files.
 You can shave as much as 20 Gb off the size of the VM by deleting these.
 - I found that on some VMs the cursor kept getting stuck in the VMware window.
 Use Control - Command (cloverleaf) to release the cursor.
+Or just change windows using the Command-Tab window navigator.